scg-unibe-ch/ese2016-team3/documentation/srs.md

 If any of these informations aren't filled in, an error occurs, which tells the user that he must fill in a valid information.

+The user can also sign up with his google account.
+For this, a pop-up window appears in which the user confirms the signup and types in his google password.
+The login happens automatically after this signup, in contrast to the normal signup.
+After signing up like this, the user can log in using the google button, or change his password on edit profile and use this password and the Gmail address to log in normally.

 ##### Logged in users

 A logged in user can: